-Allocation of Payments/Waterfall: On each quarterly payment date, the fondo's available funds (i.e., amounts received from the portfolio, the reserve fund, amounts received under the swap agreement, and interest earned on the treasury account) will be applied in the following simplified order of priority:
+Allocation of Payments/Waterfall: On each quarterly payment date, the fondo's available funds (i.e., amounts received from the portfolio, the reserve fund, and interest earned on the treasury account) will be applied in the following simplified order of priority:

 - 1. Taxes and issuer's expenses, including the gestora and paying agent fees. - 2.
-Payment of interest on Class A Bonds - 3.
-Redemption of Class A Bonds - 4.
-Payment of interest on Class B Bonds - 5.
-Redemption of Class B Bonds - 6.
-Replenishment of the Reserve Fund to its required level - Payment of interest on Subordinated Loan that funded the Reserve Fund - 8.
-Redemption of the Subordinated Loan that funded the Reserve Fund - Payment of interest on Subordinated Loan that funded the Funds' initial expenses - 10.
-Redemption of the Subordinated Loan that funded the Funds' initial expenses - 11.
+Payment of interest on Class A notes - 3.
+Redemption of Class A notes - 4.
+Replenishment of the Reserve Fund to its required level (while Class A notes are still outstanding) - 5.
+Payment of interest on Class B notes - 6.
+Redemption of Class B notes - 7.
+Replenishment of the Reserve Fund to its required level (once Class A notes have been completely redeemed) - 8.
+Payment of interest on Subordinated Loan that funded the Reserve Fund - 9.
+Redemption of the Subordinated Loan that funded the Reserve Fund

+- 10. Payment of interest on Subordinated Loan that funded the Funds' initial expenses - 11.
+Redemption of the Subordinated Loan that funded the Funds' initial expenses - 12.
 Other junior amounts